 6.1 Stay of Action.
 If, after a sale of receivables that is otherwise perfected, the seller becomes subject to an insolvency proceeding, will Canada's insolvency laws automatically prohibit the purchaser from collecting, transferring or otherwise exercising ownership rights over the purchased receivables (a "stay of action")?
+If so, what generally is the length of that stay of action?
 Does the insolvency official have the ability to stay collection and enforcement actions until he determines that the sale is perfected?
 Would the answer be different if the purchaser is deemed to only be a secured party rather than the owner of the receivables?